algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### Performance

-- The system is expected to return results within 1 second of response time for an average laptop.
+- The system is expected to return results within 1 second of the response time for an average laptop.
 - Performance benchmarks will be based on the specifications provided by the school.
 - It should support datasets with up to 24 million nodes without significant performance degradation.